Is Okra Healthy?

 Get a copy of “The Whole Okra” to learn more about:

-• What are the benefits of okra overall and find out more about the nutrition benefits of okra?
+- What are the benefits of okra overall?
+Can you find out more about the nutritional benefits of okra?

-• Discovery more great things that you can do with okra seeds and even okra plant leaves and flowers.
+- Discover more great things you can do with okra seeds and even okra plant leaves and flowers.
 And it’s stem!

 I also wanted to share a recipe for roasted okra that Chris talked about with me in this interview to start turning an okra hater into an okra lover!
 This is my version of roasted okra from my book, “Farm Fresh Nutrition”.
 My recipe was inspired from Chef Meherwan Irani’s restaurant Chai Pani here in Asheville NC.

-I loved reading about Meherwan’s personal okra story in Chris’s book and am going to try his recipe for Bhindi Masala.
-I also saw in Vivian Howard’s book Deep Run Roots another variation of okra fries in the book also!
+I loved reading about Meherwan’s okra story in Chris’s book and will try his recipe for Bhindi Masala.
+I also saw another variation of okra fries in Vivian Howard’s book Deep Run Roots!
 So, you have lots of great ways to get your okra fix!

 Oven Roasted Okra Fries

-This okra recipe create fries cooked in the oven that are crisp and light without the slime.
-Writing my book in 2014 was really the first time that I really thought about okra nutrition which is quite high in vitamins and minerals.
+This okra recipe creates crisp, light fries cooked in the oven without the slime.
+Writing my book in 2014 was the first time I thought about okra nutrition, which is relatively high in vitamins and minerals.

-Makes 4 servings and can be served as an appetizer.
-In this picture, I served mine with a pesto aoli and a roasted pepper harissa dip.
+It makes four servings and can be served as an appetizer.
+In this picture, I served mine with a pesto aioli and a roasted pepper harissa dip.

 Approximately 25-30 pods of okra